strategineer/personal-website/content/food/guacamole/index.md

 weight: 3
 food/tags:
   - dip
-blurb: Let the blood of your puny enemies flow while you enjoy this creamy guacamole.
+summary: Let the blood of your puny enemies flow while you enjoy this creamy guacamole.
 servings: 4
 ingredients:
   - 2 avocados (ripe)